Tuesday, 31 October 2023

 📌 Publication date: 15/02/2024

-All This Twisted Glory was one of my most anticipated releases of 2024, so I was excited to see it available for review.
-I loved the first two books in the series and gave them 5 stars, so it hurts to give this one 3.5 stars.
+All This Twisted Glory was one of my most anticipated releases of 2024.
+I loved the first two books in the series, so it hurts to give this one 3.5 stars.

 I continue not to like Kamran, but his POV was the best as it featured Miss Huda, Deen, Omid, and Hazan.
-They brought the comic relief and much needed dialogue.
+They brought the much needed comic relief and dialogue to the story.
 I also confess to shipping Kamran and Miss Huda.
 Like the tension and quips between these two?
 It was giving hate to love.
 His reactions to her and the way she wound him up was so funny.
 I mean, when he finally gets over Alizeh and opens his eyes to what a catch Miss Huda is, I can see her helping him on his journey to become the man he has the potential to be.

 Despite some issues, I'm still invested and looking forward to continuing with the series.